How to extract data from EMR?

 What is an EMR?

-Before we answer your question about how to extract data from EMR, it’s evident to define an EMR in the first place.
-Mainly, electronic medical records are digital versions of paper charts in clinician offices, clinics, and hospitals.
+Before we answer your question about how to extract data from an EMR, it’s evident to define an EMR in the first place.
+Electronic medical records are mainly digital versions of paper charts in clinicians’ offices, clinics, and hospitals.
 EMRs contain notes and information collected by and for the clinicians in that office, clinic, or hospital and are mostly used by providers for diagnosis and treatment.

 On the same note, you might be lost regarding the difference between EHR and EMR.
 Click on the following link for everything you want to know.